andreidae/SeXY/README.md

 `wget https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/002/288/925/GCF_002288925.2_ASM228892v3/GCF_002288925.2_ASM228892v3_genomic.fna.gz`

-2. How to obtain a reference sex-chromosome assembly
+2. How to obtain a reference sex-chromosome assembly?

 This can either be done by downloading the sex chromosomes directly or by downloading a chromosome level assembly and extracting the sex chromosomes.
 To download the sex chromosomes directly, follow the same steps as to with the reference genome.
 In “FTP directory for RefSeq assembly” there is usually a folder called assembly_structure in which the individual chromosomes can be downloaded in fasta format.
 E.g. Xchr from the cow: